9 Advanced Lift Architecture

 Wherever Lift takes a function callback it is converted to one of these types behind the scenes.
 Also on the backend, each function is assigned a token ID (generated by Helpers.nextFuncName), which is then added to the session, typically via S.addFunctionMap or S.mapFunc.
 The token is generally used as the form element name so that the tokens for a given form are passed back to Lift when the form is submitted; in AJAX, the token is used as an HTTP query parameter of the AJAX callback from the client JavaScript code.
 In either case, Lift processes the query parameters within LiftSession.runParams and executes each associated function in the function mapping.

-As a concrete example, let’s look at a simple binding in a form.
-Listing 9.3↓ shows a small example snippet that will request a person’s name and print it out when the person clicks the submit button.
+9.3↓ shows a small example snippet that will request a person’s name and print it out when the person clicks the submit button.

 def greet (xhtml : NodeSeq) : NodeSeq = {